google/WebFundamentals/src/content/en/fundamentals/design-and-ui/content/index.markdown

 ---
 layout: shared/narrow-pages-list
 title: "Multi-device content"
-description: "Consider content as well as layout and graphic design when building for a range of users and devices.
+description: "Consider content as well as layout and graphic design when building for a range of users and devices.<br><br>

 This section outlines simple techniques for content design to increase engagement and expand your audience."
 published_on: 2016-04-29
 updated_on: 2016-04-29
 translation_priority: 0